Inside: Favorite children's books on the human body to help with potty training.

 And that helps in explaining why it is NOT okay for poop to go on the floor.

-Whatever time in the day is your best time to connect with your child, it's never a bad idea to pick up some books and start talking about the human body.
+Whatever time of day is your best time to connect with your child, it's never a bad time to pick up some good books and start talking about the human body.

-Start to normalize what's happening with your child's body.
-Show some visuals that help connect the dots (especially with the poop.)
+Start to normalize what's happening in your child's body.
+Picture books and visuals help connect the dots (especially with the poop.)